scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-rositsa-zaharieva.md

 ### What was your first impression?

 My first impression was just WOW.
-I thought “OMG, it’s SO similar to Photoshop but has all these features in addition and it’s FREE!”
+I thought "OMG, it’s SO similar to Photoshop but has all these features in addition and it’s FREE!"
 I was really impressed that I could do all that I was used to do in Photoshop but in a native Linux application and free of charge.

 ### What do you love about Krita?